Financial Advice Pricing: 5 Questions To Ask Before Setting Up Your Pricing Capability 🙋

 1. Barometric price leadership is when one brand sets itself as the “barometer” of market prices in the industry.
 This gives the company the freedom to predict market trends and create price changes.

 2. A dominant enterprise has a large influence on market share.
 It relies on price elasticity or the dynamics between supply and demand to make better price rise decisions.
-Competitors and smaller businesses adjust to the price changes in order to remain in control of their market share.
+Competitors and smaller businesses adjust to price changes in order to remain in control of their market share.

 3. In a collusive market, a group of industry leaders will “collude” or cooperate to set price benchmarks in order to gain an advantage over competitors.
 As a result, small firms need to adjust their prices based on these changes.
 In some countries, this is an illegal practice.